Reading Time: < 1 minute

 Republish our articles for free, online or in print, under a Creative Commons license.

-Tom Kertscher joined Wisconsin Watch as a full-time reporter in October 2024.
-He started as a fact checker in January 2023 and contributes to our collaboration with the The Gigafact Project to fight misinformation online.
-Kertscher is a former longtime newspaper reporter, including at the Milwaukee Journal Sentinel.
-He is a contributing writer for Milwaukee Magazine and sports freelancer for The Associated Press.
+Tom Kertscher joined Wisconsin Watch as a full-time Milwaukee-based reporter in October 2024 after starting as a freelance Fact Briefs reporter in January 2023.
+In addition to contributing to Wisconsin Watchโ€™s collaboration with The Gigafact Project to combat online misinformation, he reports on Wisconsin policy, labor, energy and the rapid expansion of data centers across the state.
+Kertscher is a former longtime reporter at the Milwaukee Journal Sentinel, a contributing writer for Milwaukee Magazine and the author of two sports books, on Al McGuire and Brett Favre.